davidjguinane/django-iota-auth/README.md

 # Django-Iota-Auth #

-Out of the box Django ships with a User authentication backend that is suitable for many development cases. `django-iota-auth` is a custom User authentication backend that maintains much of core Django functionality that site developers desire, while providing the ability to connect the User to the IOTA Tangle, and develop IOTA web applications with the Django web development framework.
+Out of the box Django ships with a User authentication backend that is suitable for many development cases. `iota-auth` is a custom User authentication backend that maintains much of core Django functionality that site developers desire, while providing the ability to connect the User to the IOTA Tangle, and develop IOTA web applications with the Django web development framework.
 It includes:

 1. Custom seed validator
 2. [Encrytpted session cookies](https://github.com/brightinteractive/django-encrypted-cookie-session) to store the User's seed in Django's session framework securely, allowing access to the IOTA Tangle using the [PyOTA library](https://github.com/iotaledger/iota.lib.py)